citadel-tech/coinswap/README.md

 ### Bitcoind Setup

-The apps also requires a fully synced, non-prunded `bitcoind` node with RPC access on [Custom Signet](./docs/demo.md#2-start-bitcoin-core) with `-txindex` enabled.
+The apps also require a fully synced, non-prunded `bitcoind` node with RPC access on [Custom Signet](./docs/demo.md#2-start-bitcoin-core) with `-txindex` enabled.
 Follow the [guide here](./docs/bitcoind.md) for setup instructions.
 ### Build and Run the Apps
 ```console
 git clone https://github.com/citadel-tech/coinswap.git